-inode_buddha writes "This fellow must have been motivated, and had an iron stomach.
+inode_buddha writes: This fellow must have been motivated, and had an iron stomach.
 He died of unknown causes after eating cockroaches in a contest to win a python.
 Yes, this was in a developed country — the USA --and the man was supposedly of average intelligence.
 How far would you go on a dare or a bet?

-inode_buddha writes "The Supreme Court reaffirmed its two-year-old decision relaxing limits on corporate campaign spending.
+inode_buddha writes: The Supreme Court reaffirmed its two-year-old decision relaxing limits on corporate campaign spending.
 The justices reversed a Montana court ruling upholding state restrictions.
 Its interesting how anybody who doesn't toe the wall street party line is a "liberal".

-inode_buddha writes "It's part of the $1 billion AOL patent deal, and it's something that would have made many minds explode back in the 1990s.
+inode_buddha writes: It's part of the $1 billion AOL patent deal, and it's something that would have made many minds explode back in the 1990s.
 It still makes my mind explode today.
 Marc Andreesen points out that MS now has a significant chunk of the old Netscape.
 What are the ramifications for Mozilla?

-inode_buddha writes "The Supreme Court ruled 5-to-4 that people arrested for any offense, however minor, may be forced to strip before being jailed even if no reasonable suspicion of contraband exists.
+inode_buddha writes: The Supreme Court ruled 5-to-4 that people arrested for any offense, however minor, may be forced to strip before being jailed even if no reasonable suspicion of contraband exists.

-inode_buddha writes "This Wall Street Journal blurb notes that a senior attorney who led several antitrust investigations against Google has been hired by Microsoft.
+inode_buddha writes: This Wall Street Journal blurb notes that a senior attorney who led several antitrust investigations against Google has been hired by Microsoft.
 The article is behind a paywall but it does say that his new job will be the same at Microsoft, namely, he will continue fighting on Microsoft's behalf in front of the FTC.

-inode_buddha writes "According to this article at El Reg, Rupert Murdoch is not happy with Obama's comments on SOPA.
+inode_buddha writes: According to this article at El Reg, Rupert Murdoch is not happy with Obama's comments on SOPA.
 He seems to think that Obama is being swayed by lobbyists and campaign contributions.
 Bear in mind that Murdoch owns several media outlets that are directly affected by the legislation, including FOX news.